 It would be pertinent to examine the relevant provisions of the Income-tax Act, 1961 (ITA), as shall be applicable in case of selective capital reduction.
 Under section 45 of the ITA, any profits or gains arising from the transfer of a capital asset shall be chargeable to income tax under the head “capital gains.”
 Considering that the shares in this case shall be considered capital assets and the definition of “transfer” includes extinguishment of any right, it may be inferred that reduction of share capital may be considered as transfer of capital asset and appropriate capital gains tax may be applicable.

-The Finance Ministry, in its 2017 budget, introduced section 50CA to the ITA (effective from Assessment Year 2018-19), which provides that where the consideration received or accruing as a result of transfer of an unquoted share is less than the fair market value (FMV) as on the date of transfer, the FMV shall be treated as the full value of consideration for the purpose of computation of capital gains under section 48.
+Section 50CA to the ITA (effective from Assessment Year 2018-19), which provides that where the consideration received or accruing as a result of transfer of an unquoted share is less than the fair market value (FMV) as on the date of transfer, the FMV shall be treated as the full value of consideration for the purpose of computation of capital gains under section 48.

 Thereby, section 50CA may be applicable to selective capital reduction to determine the full value of consideration, which shall be the amount payable by a company pursuant to reduction of share capital for the purposes of computing capital gains.